paycoreio/docs/docs/products/commerce/index.md

 **Payment and Payout Invoice**

-There are three types of transactions that occur in  <a href="http://paycore.io/" target="_blank" rel="noopener">PayCore.io</a>: invoice, request and payment or payout.
+There are three types of transactions that occur in  [PayCore.io](http://paycore.io/): invoice, request and payment or payout.
 A Payment or Payout is a low-level operation that initiates a financial transaction in the defined payment provider using the specified payment method, it simply provides communication with an external provider and the mapping of statuses.
 A Payment or Payout Request is an operation with rich functionality that initiates one or many payments or payouts depending on the conditions set in the routing and exchange rate schemes.
 A  [Payment Invoice](https://dashboard.paycore.io/operations/payment-invoices)  or  [Payout Invoice](https://dashboard.paycore.io/operations/payout-invoices)  is a high-level operation that initiates not only payment or payout request correspondingly but also Ledger account transactions.
 An invoice includes information on a currency, commission and exchange rate.

 This new functionality allows online businesses to apply commission fee for all incoming and outgoing transactions separately for every Commerce Account.
 For example, Uber and Fiverr take a 20% commission rate, while Freelancer charges 10% per transaction.
 Transaction fees are usually the main revenue stream of any payment processor.